-Also, Labastide-d'Armagnac is a place of cultural expression; many artists have their studios and galleries here, and the commune organises various concerts and shows during the high season.
-We especially recommend "l'Oreille en place" in August.
+In addition, Labastide d'Armagnac is a place of cultural expression, many artists have their workshops and galleries there, and the town offers multiple concerts and shows in summer.
+We particularly recommend the Festival "l'Oreille en place".